derto42/codeart/README.md

     python codeart.py
     ```

+2. When prompted, define the box size (1-200), with 200 being a more dense configuration (more boxes).

-2. When prompted, enter the number of brightness levels and press Enter.
+3. Enter the number of brightness levels and press Enter.

-3. Select a video by clicking the "Select video" button.
+4. Select a video by clicking the "Select video" button.

-4. Choose icons for each brightness level by clicking the buttons labeled 1, 2, 3, 4, etc.
+5. Choose icons for each brightness level by clicking the buttons labeled 1, 2, 3, 4, etc.

-5. Use the brightness level sliders to fine-tune the brightness levels for each icon.
+6. Use the brightness level sliders to fine-tune the brightness levels for each icon.

-6. Press the "Preview" button to get a sample frame of what the processed video will look like.
+7. Press the "Preview" button to get a sample frame of what the processed video will look like.

-7. Press the "Start" button to begin processing the entire video.
+8. Press the "Start" button to begin processing the entire video.

-## Notes
+### Notes

-- The `sample-icon` directory is optional and is provided to help you get started quickly.
+- When creating your own icons, any dimension will work, and any transparency will turn to black.
+- When clicking "Start," it may seem like the script isn't working, but it just takes some time if the configuration is complex, so please stay patient.